ROBOMonkeys/frc2016/README.md

 ## Functionality

-- Button to square robot with obstacle
+- held button to square robot with obstacle